Plug-in electric vehicles in Kentucky

 As of April 2022, there were about 3,700 electric vehicles registered in Kentucky.

 Government policy

 As of January 2022, the state government does not offer any tax incentives for electric vehicle purchases.

 The state is scheduled to implement a $120 registration fee for electric vehicles starting in January 2024.

+A website compiling Kentucky state government efforts to progress electric vehicle adoption and educate citizens on electric vehicle technologies was launched as KY EV Charging, in a joint effort by the Kentucky Transportation Cabinet and the Kentucky Energy and Environment Cabinet.

 Charging stations

 As of January 2022, there were 210 public charging stations in Kentucky.

 The Infrastructure Investment and Jobs Act, signed into law in November 2021, allocates US$70 million to charging stations in Kentucky.

 Manufacturing

 Kentucky has been widely proposed as a hub for electric vehicle manufacturing.

 By region

 Louisville

 As of July 2019, there were 2,737 electric vehicles in Louisville.